Joint Commission International Launches Global Patient Safety Awards to Recognize Innovative Healthcare Practices and Excellence

 - National health authorities or Ministries of Health that have implemented patient safety initiatives at a system, regional, or national level

-The program will elevate innovative practices that demonstrate measurable improvements in patient outcomes and showcase adaptable solutions for all types of healthcare organizations, including those in low-resource environments.
-Submissions will be evaluated based on cost-effectiveness to implement, resource burden, novelty, impact, transferability and scalability.
+The program will celebrate measurable improvements in patient outcomes and adaptable solutions.
+Submissions will be evaluated based on implementation, resource burden, novelty, impact, transferability, and scalability.
 Healthcare organizations do not need to be accredited by JCI to be eligible.
 All practices submitted must be actionable and measurable in real-world clinical settings.

 "The JCI Global Patient Safety Awards align closely with our ongoing mission to elevate healthcare quality and safety worldwide," said Jonathan B. Perlin, MD, PhD, president and CEO, Joint Commission Enterprise.
 "These awards are designed to spotlight organizations and health authorities globally whose commitment to patient safety is commendable and also replicable across other regions and resource settings.
 By publishing and distributing best practices from the winners, we will spark inspiration and progress, ultimately accelerating meaningful improvements for patients everywhere."